Louise Slaughter: Tenure

-Along with Senator Christopher Dodd (D-CT), she introduced the Women's Progress Commemoration Act which established the Women's Progress Commemorative Commission in 1998.
+Along with Senator Christopher Dodd, she introduced the Women's Progress Commemoration Act, which established the Women's Progress Commemorative Commission in 1998.

 After the 2006 mid-term takeover of the House by the Democratic Party, Slaughter was chosen to serve as Chairwoman of the United States House Committee on Rules at the start of the 110th Congress.
 She was the first woman in history to chair the Rules Committee, and she served in that capacity until 2011.

 In 2007, Slaughter introduced the Preservation of Antibiotics for Medical Treatment Act (PAMTA), which would limit the use of antibiotics in livestock feed, to counter the threat of antibiotic resistant bacteria.
 She has reintroduced her legislation in every subsequent session of Congress.
 The legislation would phase out the use of eight major classes of antibiotics in healthy food-producing animals, while allowing their use for treatment of sick animals.
 She cited her scientific training as the impetus for her dedicated interest on the topic, stating in an interview, "It wasn't that I was far-seeing then that they were going to use antibiotics in agriculture.
 But I have worked on preserving antibiotics for decades."

 Slaughter strongly supported the Genetic Information Nondiscrimination Act of 2008.
 She introduced the bill repeatedly over a period of 14 years before it was signed into law on May 21, 2008.
 The Genetic Information Nondiscrimination Act is designed to prohibit discrimination by employers or health insurers based upon an individual's genetic information.